TobikoData/sqlmesh/docs/concepts/models/overview.md

 ```

 ### Inferrable names
-The final selects of a model's query must have inferrable names or aliases.
+The final `SELECT` of a model's query must have inferrable names or aliases.
 An explicit alias is preferable, but not necessary.
 Aliases will be automatically added by the SQLMesh formatter.

 ```sql linenums="1"
 SELECT